Big Data Sets are available since BellaDati 2.9

 Backup of Big Data Set

-When using the XML backup of big data set, the target data set and mapping in the cube is not stored.
+When using the XML backup of the big data set, the target data set and mapping in the cube are not stored.
 After restoring, they have to be set up again.